APPLICATION

 Key quality features

-The process typical factor is the control of the heating to achieve the browning of the sugar without generating dark spots or fines.
+The process’s typical factor is the heating control to achieve the sugar’s browning without generating dark spots or fines.

 Core

-Nut or almonds should not peel, split or crack
+Nuts or almonds should not peel, split or crack.

 Sugar